zulufoxtrotbravo/Plot-EPR-spectra/README.md

 Version 7 uses a Messgebox functionality to ask if the user wants to get the EPR linewidths.
 Message box does not allow defining the position on the screen, so I used 'Toplevel' functionality to get it to the centre of the screen.

 Version 8 plots the spectra as subplots to one figure, as I did with Matlab initially.
 I implemented this only in case the BGR subtracted data is required.
 I also did some formatting of the subplots etc., for example all of the y-axes are in scientific notation to save space on the page.
-2nd plot has y-axis label also manually added
+2nd plot has y-axis label also manually added https://holypython.com/gui-with-python-checkboxes-and-radio-buttons-pysimplegui-part-ii/ is the website for the GUI

-https://holypython.com/gui-with-python-checkboxes-and-radio-buttons-pysimplegui-part-ii/ is the website for the GUI
+Version 4 tries to achieve version 8 but with PySimpleGUI.
+The imprrovement is that the file path is not hardcoded to the script,m but can be selected with a FolderBrowse method of PySimpleGUI